 Redis session lock

-Edit on GitHubA session lock is used to prevent multiple processes belonging to a single user’s session from accessing or modifying session data at the same time.
-This ensures data integrity and consistency, helps avoid race conditions and data corruption in high-concurrency environments.
+Edit on GitHubA session lock prevents multiple processes of a single user’s session from accessing or modifying session data at the same time.
+This ensures data integrity and consistency and helps avoid race conditions and data corruption in high-concurrency environments.

-While a user’s session is being accessed by a process, other processes of the same user’s session can’t access it; the session is locked.
+While a user’s session is being accessed by a process, other processes of the same user’s session cannot access it—the session is locked.

 // config/Shared/config_default.php